Italian Skirt Steak Rolls

 Gluten Free Chicken Tenders Saltimbocca

 Saltimbocca is one of those restaurant classics that I have had on my recipe bucket list.
 It can be made with chicken or veal; I’ve even had it as an appetizer with jumbo shrimp!
-Today though, I’m going with something a bit humbler.
+Today though, I’m keeping it simple.
 I’m using chicken tenders, easy on the pocketbook and easy on the prep!
 Each tender is wrapped in prosciutto with a beautiful fresh sage leaf tucked in.
-The bundles are then simmered in a simple sauce made with shallots, chicken broth, lemon and wine.
+The bundles are then simmered in a sauce made with shallots, chicken broth, lemon and wine.

 The inspiration for this post was a beautiful pot of sage from my herb garden.
 I’m really proud that I grew it from seed!